 Have the deliveries sent to their workplace.
 This isn’t an option for everyone, but if your recipient can receive packages at work, this is ideal.
 There is always an adult around to sign for a package and the wine will be kept in a temperature-controlled environment until they can bring it home.

 Have the recipient sign up for UPS MyChoice and FedEx Delivery Manager.
 These are free services offered by each of the companies and they are SUPER useful for wine club deliveries.
 In most cases the recipient can reroute a delivery to another address (for a small fee) or to a business who contracts with the delivery company (this option is free) — I get my FedEx packages at the Walgreens around the corner from my home when I won’t be around on a delivery day.
 These services can also be used to manage vacation holds (a big part of why they’re super useful).

-A: At this time we don’t know of any U.S.-based wine clubs that offer delivery in Canada.
+At this time we don’t know of any U.S.-based wine clubs that offer delivery in Canada.
 There are a few wine clubs in Canada that you can purchase from the U.S. for Canadian delivery.
-We recommend Googling “wine clubs that ship to Canada” to explore these options.